Equality and diversity

 Public Sector Equality Duty report

 We write an annual report showing what we have done to reduce health inequalities and to improve equality.
-Our report for 2019/2020 is available here (please note that this is a report from our previous three CCGs).
+Our report for 2020-21 is available here.

 Workforce Race Equality Standard (WRES)